EzraNagel/ebayExtension/README.md

-# personalCode
+# ebayExtension
-Personal projects for experience and growth in languages and frameworks
+Outdated Manifest 2.0 Google Extension for automatically inserting shipping information into Ebay.
+Download as zip file and select under load unpacked on Google extensions.